($684) Cost to ship a car from Columbus, OH to New York City, NY

 The time of the year

-Both seasonal trends and local weather in Columbus and New York City can influence what you’ll pay for car shipping.
+Seasonal demand and weather conditions in both Columbus and New York City can impact car shipping prices.

 Columbus doesn't get the snowfall that more northern Ohio gets but it does have some of the severe weather that's common in the midwest such as strong lightning storms and hail.
 In general, you can expect all 4 seasons in Columbus so take that into account when choosing the time of the year that you move.